ChanthMiao/ghc-wiki-mirror/Directed-coercions.md

 (**AMG**: I'm not very familiar with `CoercionHole`, but I have been wondering if it should be included in `DCoercion`?)

-In the other direction, once the rewriter produces a directed coercion, we need to turn it into a `Coercion`, e.g. so that we can cast.
+In the other direction, once the rewriter produces a directed coercion, we need to turn it into a `Coercion`, e.g. so that we can cast (but see [below](#using-directed-coercions-in-more-places) for using directed coercions in casts).

-We could imagine changing `Cast` to use a directed coercion, because the type of the expression being cast is available (with a bit of work).
-But this would require nontrivial changes to later stages of the compilation pipeline.
-For now we prefer to modify the type-checker and leave the rest of the pipeline relatively unchanged, hence using `Coercion`.

-## Design choices:
+# Design choices

-### Embedding directed coercions in coercions
+## Embedding directed coercions in coercions

 We need a way to upgrade a directed coercion to a coercion, given an input type and role, filling in all the other information.